Huzaifa-170504/Angular-CRUD/README.md

 This is a fully functional **CRUD (Create, Read, Update, Delete)** web application built using **Angular 20**.
 It allows users to create, edit, delete, and view records dynamically with modern responsive design and glowing neon theme.

+Note : Use [admin@gmail.com] as gmail
+Password : admin123
 ---

 ## 🔧 Technologies Used